by Philip Amiola | Aug 23, 2025 | Faith Dispatch, Life lessons, Tips and Insights

-by Philip Amiola | Aug 20, 2025 | Faith Dispatch, Career, Life lessons, Personal growth
+by Philip Amiola | Aug 20, 2025 | Career, Faith Dispatch, Life lessons, Personal growth

 “Whoever can be trusted with very little can also be trusted with much…” — Luke 16:10 (NIV) I’ve always been struck by how Jesus didn’t just talk about the grand, sweeping gestures of faith but also about the tiny, everyday acts of responsibility.
 Luke 16:10 paints a...

-by Philip Amiola | Aug 19, 2025 | Faith Dispatch, Career, Life lessons, Personal growth
+by Philip Amiola | Aug 19, 2025 | Career, Faith Dispatch, Life lessons, Personal growth

 “Moreover, it is required in stewards that a man be found faithful.” — 1 Corinthians 4:2 It’s interesting that the Bible doesn’t just tell us to be talented or be charming—it says, “Be faithful.”
 The world often celebrates flashes of brilliance or one-off heroics, but...